How to pick the Best Marine Vinyl?

 If you’re ready to figure out what type of marine vinyl is right for your project, blast through this helpful guide.

-To get started let’s start by breaking down the vinyl to better understand the material in greater detail.
+Ok now that I made that clear we can get started by breaking down the vinyl to better understand the material in greater detail.
 Most Marine Vinyl ranges in thickness from 0.06mm to 1.5mm thick.

 You might ask yourself…is thicker better?